-- (1) Mr. Emanuele (Lino) Saputo is a director of Arbec Forest Products Inc. (formerly Uniforêt Inc.) which filed for protection under the Companies' Creditors Arrangement Act on April 17, 2001.
+- (1) Mr. Emanuele (Lino) Saputo is a director of Arbec Forest Products Inc. (formerly Uniforêt Inc.), which filed for protection under the Companies' Creditors Arrangement Act on April 17, 2001.
 In May 2003, Uniforêt Inc. entered into a plan of arrangement with its creditors.
 In February 2004, it completed the implementation of this plan. - (2) The shares are held by Jolina Capital Inc. and Gestion Jolina Inc., both of which are holding companies controlled by Mr. Emanuele (Lino) Saputo.
-See "Voting Shares and Principal Holders of Voting Shares".

-- (3) Effective in fiscal 2005, the options granted to the outside directors of the Company were replaced by DSU.
+See "Voting Shares and Principal Holders of Voting Shares". - (3) Effective in fiscal 2005, the options granted to the outside directors of the Company were replaced by DSU.
 The options shown in the table were granted before April 1, 2004.
-For more detailed information, see "Deferred Share Unit Plan for Directors". - (4) The DSU shown in the table represent the annual grants of DSU, the DSU granted with respect to the director's compensation and the equivalents of dividends on Common Shares. - (5) Mr. Frank A. Dottori was a director of Gestion Papiers Gaspésia Inc. and its subsidiary, Papiers Gaspésia Inc., until October 29, 2003.
+For more detailed information, see "Deferred Share Unit Plan for Directors" and "Securities Authorized for Issuance Under Equity Compensation Plans". - (4) The DSU shown in the table represent the annual grants of DSU, the DSU granted with respect to the director's compensation and the equivalents of dividends on Common Shares. - (5) Mr. Frank A. Dottori was a director of Gestion Papiers Gaspésia Inc. and its subsidiary, Papiers Gaspésia Inc., until October 29, 2003.
 On January 30, 2004, Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership filed for protection under the Companies' Creditors Arrangement Act.
-On July 4, 2005, the plan of arrangement submitted by Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership to their creditors was homologated by the Court and is being implemented since then. - (6) Mr. Anthony M. Fata became a member of the Audit Committee effective April 20, 2010. - (7) Mr. Louis A. Tanguay was a member of the Board of Directors of SR Telecom and was subject to a management cease-trade order issued by the Autorité des marchés financiers from November 15, 2006 until December 8, 2006 and from April 2, 2007 until June 19, 2007, as a result of the failure by SR Telecom to timely file its financial statements during such periods.
-Also, on November 19, 2007, while Mr. Tanguay was a director, SR Telecom filed for creditor protection under the Companies' Creditors Arrangement Act.
-The plan of compromise and reorganization was sanctioned by the Superior Court on October 20, 2008, and completed in December 2008.
+On July 4, 2005, the plan of arrangement submitted by Papiers Gaspésia Inc. and Papiers Gaspésia Limited Partnership to their creditors was homologated by the Court and is being implemented since then.

-During the last five years, all of the above nominees have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for: Mr. Frank A. Dottori who, until January 26, 2006, was President and Chief Executive Officer of Tembec Inc. (a forest products company) and became managing director of Greenfield Ethanol's Cellulosic Ethanol division (an ethanol and industrial alcohol manufacturer and distributor) on March 7, 2008, in addition to his functions as President of Fadco Consulting Inc.; and Mr. Tony Meti who, until April 2007, was Senior Vice-President, Commercial Banking and International at a Canadian Chartered Bank.
+During the last five years, all of the above nominees have been engaged in their present principal occupations or in other executive capacities with the companies indicated opposite their name or with related or affiliated companies, except for: Mr. Frank A. Dottori who is President of Fadco Consulting Inc. and who became managing director of GreenField Ethanol's Cellulosic Ethanol division (an ethanol and industrial alcohol manufacturer and distributor) on March 7, 2008; and Mr. Tony Meti who, until April 2007, was Senior Vice-President, Commercial Banking and International at a Canadian Chartered Bank.

-Information as to shares, options and DSU beneficially owned by each nominee, or over which each exercised control or direction, as at May 27, 2010, has been furnished by the nominees individually.
+Information as to shares, options and DSU beneficially owned by each nominee, or over which each exercised control or direction, as of May 26, 2011, has been furnished by the nominees individually.